 The questions I get on most discovery calls.
 If yours is not here, it will be the first one I cover.

-Do you do all four services or can I pick one?
+Do you do all seven services or can I pick one?

 What is the minimum engagement?